Introduction

 Your Journey Ahead (Conclusion)

 Remember your goals and dreams, which are to go to Japan, to experience life as a MEXT student, to develop and evolve, to become more and to expand your limits.
-Nothing can keep you from achieving these except for yourself and your beliefs.
+Nothing can keep you from achieving these except yourself and your beliefs.
 Believe it, and you are halfway there.
 Prepare for it, and it will be yours.
 Do not be in a hurry; take your time to reflect.

 I intend to do a similar analysis of the syllabus for MEXT undergraduate math B, Special Training College, and College of Technology, so please leave a comment below with your thoughts on what I should introduce or if you believe something’s missing.
 I always love hearing from you all!
 Best of luck in achieving your dreams!